DTLaboratory/dtlaboratory.github.io/index.md

 -------

-_this is the master architecture document - follow the github link in the [blue box](https://github.com/dtlaboratory) above to get the code published so far_
+_this is the project's architecture documentation - follow the github link in the [blue box](https://github.com/dtlaboratory) above to get the code published so far_

 DT Lab is an actor-oriented distributed computing framework for hosting DTs (Digital Twins).